kataras/build-a-better-web-together/response-engines.md

 IF a response engine has the same key and the same content type then the contents are appended and the final result will be rendered to the client.

-Let's do this with ` text/plain` content type, because you can see its results easly, the first engine will use this "text/plain" as key also, the second & third will use other key but for the same ContentType.
+Let's do this with ` text/plain` content type, because you can see its results easly, the first engine will use this "text/plain" as key, the second & third will use the same key, which is the ContentType also.
 ```go

 package main